 A Library of Things is a collection of objects loaned out for a small fee, that are then returned, making them available for loan by others.
 Sharing the things we only need to use every now and then reduces waste and the environmental effects of manufacturing and shipping goods, as well as being more affordable, and bringing the community closer together.
 See Exeter Library of Things for more information.

 Community Fridges are a public space where organisations and/or households can make perishable food that would have been wasted available to the local community.
 They are social spaces, usually run by volunteers – anyone can use the fridge.
 The aim is to reduce food waste, save households and businesses money, and strengthen community resilience.
-Exeter Community Fridge in Exeter Library is volunteer run day-to-day, and takes contribution from organisations.
-If you are a household looking to make perishable food that would have been wasted available to the local community, the OLIO app is suitable for this.
+Exeter Community Fridge in Exeter Central Library is volunteer-led, funded by the National Lottery-funded 'Food Rescue' project, and takes contribution from organisations.
+The St Thomas Library Community Fridge is a volunteer-led vegan community fridge, coordinated by Love Food CIC and funded by the Coop via Hubbub, which runs the national Community Fridge Network.
+It accepts whole fruit & veg and sealed products labelled vegan from households and business/community surplus.
+If you are a household looking to make perishable food that would have been wasted available to the local community, the OLIO app is also suitable for this.

 Climate Action Hub